forero/desinotes/formats/merged_target_list.md

 - RA  (float)
 - DEC (float)
 - ApparentType (string)
-- * Type (int64): Integer target mask.
+- **Type (int64): Integer target mask.
 Tackles the issue of targets belonging to more than one class.
-[How often does that happen?]*
+[How often does that happen?]**

 FROM STANDARDS FILE - (standard stars & sky positions) - not available
 - Object-id (int)
 - RA (float)
 - DEC (float)
 - ApparentType (string)
-- * Type (int64): Integer target mask.
-Standard star might overlap with bright time targets [How often does that happen?]*
+- **Type (int64): Integer target mask.
+Standard star might overlap with bright time targets [How often does that happen?]**

+FROM TARGETSTRUCTURE FILE   - not available
+- Type (string)
+- ObservationsNeeded (int)
+- ObservationalProgram (string): BRIGHT/DARK/BGS
+- Priority (int): These are the default priorities in absence of spectroscopic knowledge. **We might want different priorities for different LRGs**

 FROM DESIRESULTS DATABASE - not available
 - Object-id (int)
 - DesiType (string)
 - ObservationsDone (int)
 - z_spec (float)
-- **

-FROM TARGETSTRUCTURE FILE - not available
-- Type (string)
-- ObservationsNeeded (int)
-- ObservationalProgram (string): BRIGHT/DARK
-- Priority (int): These are the default priorities in absence of spectroscopic knowledge. ***We might want different priorities for different LRGs***

 FROM TILING FILE
 - Layer (int): Right now each tileid belongs to a different layer.
 Priorities might change for the last year/layer.